-- (a) in exchange for something the victim needs or wants; and/or - (b) for the financial advantage or increased status of the perpetrator or facilitator; and/or - (c) through violence or the threat of violence.
+(a) in exchange for something the victim needs or wants; and/or

+- (b) for the financial advantage or increased status of the perpetrator(s) or facilitator; and/or - (c) through violence or the threat of violence - (d) grooming behaviour

 The victim may have been sexually and/or criminally exploited even if the sexual/criminal activity appears consensual.
 CSE and CCE do not always involve physical contact; they can also occur through the use of technology.